Somnibyte/Othello-AI-Game/README.md

 # Details
 Othello/Reversi game with AI built in using minimax algorithim and a simple static evaluation function.

+The pieces in the game are represented as numbers.
+1 is black (AI), and 2 is white (you).
+You start first with the white piece (2).

 # How to run the game
 Open your termina directory and type: